-The Nature Conservancy first came to the Baraboo Bluffs in the early 1960s at the request of local residents and university professors who knew how ecologically unique this area was and who wanted the Conservancy's help in protecting the area.
+The Nature Conservancy first came to the Baraboo Hills in the early 1960s at the request of local residents and university professors who knew how ecologically unique this area was and who wanted the Conservancy's help in protecting the area.
 We continue to work with partners to protect the exceptional diversity of animals and plant communities in the Baraboo Hills at places like Baxter’s Hollow and Hemlock Draw.

 Protecting the large block of forest from scattered rural residential development (the Conservancy concentrates its efforts on the forest block west of Devil's Lake State Park).

 - Managing our preserves to support healthy populations of wildlife, in particular, songbirds that need to nest in large blocks of forest.

 - Providing information about the plants and animals of the Bluffs forest and compatible forest management to area residents and other interested parties.